matiascavieres/Python-Lessons/README.md

 Janderson:(Living in ireland)
 Fredy :(Chilean)

 We group in Discord, the class in live in two languages.
-English and Castellano.
+English and spanish.